 How will my money be used?

-Montclair Local’s yearly operating expenses approach $800,000 a year.
-A bit over $100,000 of that goes to printing and delivering the newspaper to members each week.
-The vast majority of the remainder pays for the salaries of our journalists — as of late 2021, that includes an editor, associate editor, two full-time news reporters, one part-time sports writer/editor, a part-time paginator and a part-time copy editor.
+Montclair Local's yearly operating expenses approach $800,000 a year.
+Somewhere over $100,000 of that goes to printing and delivering the newspaper to members each week.
+The vast majority of the remainder pays for the salaries of our journalists — as of early 2022, that includes an editor, associate editor, two full-time news reporters, one part-time sports writer/editor, a part-time paginator and a part-time copy editor.
 We also work with several freelance reporters and photographers, and employ a business manager, fundraising director and a part-time assistant.

 Can't you cut back on expenses?